enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 Being both nonprofit and open-source, [edX](https://www.edx.org/about-us) partners with over 120 universities, nonprofits, and institutions around the world who host courses on their platform.
 The University of Adelaide is one of these partners.

-![edX MOOC platform stats]({{site.baseurl}}/images/img_edudisrupt_edx2.png) *edX platform stats
+![edX MOOC platform stats]({{site.baseurl}}/images/img_edudisrupt_edx2.png) *edX platform stats*

 The open-source technology behind edX is [Open edX](https://open.edx.org/about-open-edx), which enables educators and technologists to “build learning tools and contribute new features to the platform, creating innovative solutions to benefit students everywhere.”

-Whether MOOCs would be able to replace universities is another topic, The jury is still out on the efficacy of MOOCs but it makes me wonder: if slow-moving, colossal bodies such as educational institutions are doing something to adapt to change, why wouldn’t businesses?
+The jury is still out on the efficacy of MOOCs but it makes me wonder: if slow-moving, colossal bodies such as educational institutions are doing something to adapt to change, why wouldn’t businesses?

 In this blog post, we’ll explore the narrative of digital disruption using the education sector as an example.

 # How self-disruption becomes the answer to disruption

-As mentioned above, edX came about when Ivy League colleges in America anticipated the information revolution was coming to education.
+As mentioned above, edX came about when Ivy League colleges in America anticipated the [information revolution](https://www.theatlantic.com/business/archive/2012/05/the-big-idea-that-can-revolutionize-higher-education-mooc/256926/) was coming to education.

 ## Exploring education through jobs to be done

 Before discussing disruption, let’s go back to the basics.
 Why do universities exist or what jobs do students “hire” universities for?

-Using the Jobs to be done framework, we can list a few jobs as follows:
+Using the [Jobs to be done](http://blog.enabled.com.au/jobs-to-be-done/) framework, we can list a few jobs as follows:

-- Personal interactions with lecturers and fellow students
+**- Personal interactions with lecturers and fellow students
 - Knowledge itself and the process of acquiring knowledge
-- Job-readiness training
+- Job-readiness training **

 To disrupt universities, MOOC providers need to help users do enough of these “jobs” better, and hence remove any motivation to attend a physical university.